informational alert

 General Information

-Net revenues from the Arts Education and Access Fund will be disbursed by the Revenue Division to six Portland area school districts and Regional Arts & Culture Council (RACC).
-The Arts Education and Access Fund Citizen Oversight Committee (AOC) is charged with reviewing the expenditures, progress and outcomes of the Arts Education & Access Fund and reporting their findings annually to City Council.
+Net revenues from the Arts Access Fund will be disbursed by the Revenue Division to six Portland area school districts and to the Office of Arts & Culture.
+The Arts Access Fund Oversight Committee (AOC) is charged with reviewing the expenditures, progress and outcomes of the Arts Access Fund and reporting their findings annually to City Council.

 Arts Education: Portland School Districts